 Sex, Social Media and Teens with ADHD: How to Avoid the Risks

 Sex and sexuality are other areas in which teens with ADHD are at risk.
 Social media plays a part in this as well, as dangerous social media posts can certainly (and often do) involve sexual content.
-However, physical sex has its dangers as well.
-The impulsivity that comes with ADHD can lead teens to make rash sexual choices, such as avoiding forms of birth control like condoms.
-It is very important to explain to teens that they shouldn’t make a choice to be sexually involved with someone unless they are 100% comfortable, and to always use protection.
+Teens with ADHD are more likely to send explicit sexual content through social media, the consequences of which can be catastrophic.